conjurdemos/docker-secrets/README.md

 # Runtime

-## Launch new container with mounted identity directory
+## Launch new container with host credentials as runtime options

 Run the Conjur-ized Wordpress container, providing Host ID and API key as parameters